 Distinguishing between PTZ vs. ePTZ cameras

 Unlike true PTZ cameras, ePTZ (electronic pan tilt zoom) cameras have no moving parts but can digitally zoom, then pan and tilt within the image.
 (All of TrueLook’s fixed-position cameras do this.)
 The problem with ePTZ (or any fixed camera) is the issue mentioned above—image quality degrades as you zoom in.
-There is a direct relationship between the webcam’s resolution and the image quality when zooming.
+There is a direct relationship between the camera’s resolution and the image quality when zooming.
 If you want to learn more about the differences between PTZ and ePTZ, check out this blog post—it’s older but still a good one!

 Do your research